flexion-mobile/flexion-sdk-sample-app/README.md

 The user can also purchase a subscription ("magical water") which will make the flowers they grow larger.

+The app uses a local simulated Flexion billing server, so it works as a stand-alone application.

 <img src="/images/screenshot-0.png" align="left" height="620" width="349" hspace="5" vspace="20">
 <img src="/images/screenshot-1.png" align="left" height="620" width="349" hspace="5" vspace="20">